 2002 – 2006

-During the 2013-14 season, he appeared as the King in Opera Idaho’s The King & I, the title role in Gianni Schicchi, Sam (Trouble in Tahiti) and Almaviva (The Marriage of Figaro).
+Other recent performances include the role of Marullo (Verdi’s Rigoletto) and Figaro (Rossini’s The Barber of Seville), the King in Rodgers and Hammerstein’s The King & I, the title role in Puccini’s Gianni Schicchi, Sam (Bernstein’s Trouble in Tahiti) and Almaviva (Mozart’s The Marriage of Figaro), all with Opera Idaho.

 Following his return to OSJ as Tonio (Pagliacci) in November 2011, Mr. Detwiler appeared as Melchior (Amahl and the Night Visitors) with Opera Idaho, followed by a performance as Tonio and Gianni Schicchi in Stockton Opera’s double-bill production of Pagliacci and Gianni Schicchi.
 In Februrary 2012, he appeared as Nick Carraway (The Great Gatsby) with Ensemble Parallèle, and then is featured as Count Almaviva (The Marriage of Figaro) with Opera Santa Barbara in March.
 On the concert stage, he was a featured soloist with Central Oregon Symphony in their June 2012 performance of Carmina Burana.